Intensive Outpatient Program (IOP) at North Jersey Recovery Center

 - Rebuilding personal relationships

-These are critical components of effective substance abuse treatment.
+Pharmacotherapy and medication-assisted treatment are critical components of effective substance abuse treatment.
 Medications target specific and limited aspects of substance use disorders.
-Pharmacotherapy itself does not change lifestyles or restore normal functioning.
+Pharmacotherapy itself doesn’t cause people to change lifestyles or restore normal functioning.

-Programs that require attendance 3 to 5 days a week are ideal for identifying clients that require medication and monitoring compliance.
-Pharmacotherapy and medication management services help in several ways:
+Programs that require attendance 3 to 5 days a week are ideal for identifying rehab patients that require medication and monitoring compliance.
+Pharmacotherapy and medication management services help addiction treatment patients in several ways.

-- To provide detoxification and relief of withdrawal symptoms if necessary.
+- By providing detoxification and relief of addiction withdrawal symptoms if necessary.

-- To reduce the medical and public health risks from the use or injection of illicit drugs.
+- Reducing the medical and public health risks that rehab patients face when they use injections or illicit drugs.

-- To alleviate the original disorder that may contribute to a substance use disorder.
+- Alleviating the underlying disorder that may have contributed to a patient’s development of a substance use disorder.

-- To monitor the treatment of some medical conditions associated with substance use disorders.
+- By monitoring the treatment of some medical conditions associated with addiction.

-In spite of extensive laboratory research and clinical trials, there is no compelling evidence of effective medications for treating dependence on cocaine and other stimulants, marijuana, inhalants, or hallucinogens.
-Research does, however, support the effectiveness of medication-assisted treatment for alcohol and opioid dependence.
+In spite of extensive laboratory research and clinical trials, there is no compelling evidence of effective medications for treating dependence on marijuana, inhalants, hallucinogens, cocaine, and other stimulants.
+Researchers do, however, support the effectiveness of medication-assisted treatment for alcohol and opioid dependence.

-Many clients who enter IOP treatment have co-occurring mental disorders.
-Individuals with moderate-severity disorders may be treated in programs that are designed primarily for clients with substance abuse disorders.
+Many patients who enter intensive outpatient program treatment have co-occurring mental health disorders.
+Individuals with just moderately severe disorders may be treated in an intensive outpatient program that’s designed primarily for patients that suffer from addiction.

-These programs will work in coordination with mental health services.
-For example, moderate-severity co-occurring disorders include stable mood and anxiety disorders.
-High-severity disorders include schizophrenia, mood disorders with psychotic features, and borderline personality disorder.
+Intensive outpatient program treatment works in coordination with mental health services.
+For example, moderately severe co-occurring disorders include stable mood and anxiety disorders.
+High-severity disorders include schizophrenia and mood disorders with psychotic features, such as borderline personality disorder.

-IOPs include routine monitoring of clients’ illicit drug and alcohol consumption to determine if the therapy selected is having the desired effect.
-Some programs rely on the client’s self-reporting, but most use the objective method of testing specimens.
+IOP programs in NJ include the routine monitoring of patients and their illicit drug and alcohol consumption to determine if the therapies selected are having the desired effect.
+Some intensive outpatient programs rely on the patient’s self-reporting, but most use the objective method of testing specimens.

-Monitoring helps the clinicians determine the need for treatment modifications, helps families regain trust and helps clients avoid lapses, and discourages them from substituting a different drug or alcohol for their drug of choice.
+Rehab monitoring helps clinicians determine the need for treatment modifications.
+It also helps families regain trust in their clinicians.
+On top of all that, rehab monitoring helps patients avoid relapses.
+It even discourages patients from substituting a different drug or alcohol for their drugs of choice.

 Case management services include:

-- Provide a core set of social services that include assessment, monitoring, and advocacy.
+- Providing a core set of social services that include assessment, monitoring, and advocacy

-- Provide the client with a single contact person who is responsible for finding needed resources.
+- Providing patients with a single contact person who is responsible for finding needed resources

-- Respond to the client’s needs for individualized assistance.
+- Responding to patients with needs for individualized assistance

-- Intervene with providers on behalf of the client.
+- Intervening with providers on behalf of patients

-- Focus on immediate ways to meet needs (e.g. clothing, shelter)
+- Focusing on immediate ways to meet patient needs (e.g. clothing, shelter)

-Twelve-step fellowships are the most common and widely attended groups for recovery support.
-Involvement in a 12-step group such as AA, NA, or CA is associated positively with both retention in treatment and abstinence.
-Step groups prove principles of conduct and support for as long as the individual wants to participate.
+12-step fellowships are the most common and widely attended groups for recovery support.
+Involvement in a 12-step group such as AA, NA, or CA is associated with a high retention rate in addiction treatment and in recovery.
+12-step groups prove principles of conduct and support for as long as the individual wants to participate.

-An outpatient program for drug or alcohol addiction can be very successful, particularly if the individual is a willing participant.
-Intensive outpatient programs are an important part of the sequence of care for substance abuse disorders.
-They are as effective as inpatient treatment for most people.
+Outpatient treatment for drug or alcohol addiction can be very successful, particularly if the patient is a willing participant.
+Intensive outpatient programs are important parts of the sequence of care for substance use disorders.
+In fact, an intensive outpatient treatment program is just as effective as inpatient treatment for most people.